KDE/homerun/OVERVIEW.md

 navigation.
 In this case each new level of navigation is created as a new page.

 The Page item handles the content of a page.
-It mainly contains a ListView whose items are SourceEditor, there is one SourceEditor per Source.
+It mainly contains a ListView whose items are SourceItem, there is one SourceItem per Source.

-A SourceEditor is a thin decoration around one or more ResultsView.
-Unless user is configuring Homerun, SourceEditor does not have any UI, it just shows the ResultsViews of its source.
+A SourceItem is a thin decoration around one or more ResultsView.
+Unless user is configuring Homerun, SourceItem does not have any UI, it just shows the ResultsViews of its source.

-The model of a source usually directly provide the data to display, in w hich case the SourceEditor contains only one ResultsView.
-Source model may a lso provide sub-models, in which case the SourceEditor will contain one ResultsView per sub-model.
+The model of a source usually directly provide the data to display, in w hich case the SourceItem contains only one ResultsView.
+Source model may a lso provide sub-models, in which case the SourceItem will contain one ResultsView per sub-model.